-The Hart Canyon VV Compressor Station is in compliance with all applicable requirements affecting the facility, as has been demonstrated by the most recent semi-annual monitoring reports and annual compliance certification.
+The facility is in compliance with all applicable requirements, as has been demonstrated by the most recent semi-annual monitoring reports and annual compliance certification.
 It is assumed that compliance with the Title V operating permit ensures compliance with the construction permit and New Mexico regulations.